Brandyli/IBM_Data_Science_Professional/International Immigration to Canada from 1980 to 2013 (UN)/README.md

 plt.ylabel('Year')
 plt.title('Immigrants of Top 15 countries to Canada from 1980 to 2013')

-# annotate value labels to each country
-for index, value in enumerate(top15):
+Annotate value labels to each country for index, value in enumerate(top15):
     label = format(int(value), ',') # format int with commas